hashicorp/terraform-provider-google/website/docs/r/cloudbuildv2_connection.html.markdown

 * `webhook_secret_secret_version` -
   (Optional)
   SecretManager resource containing the webhook secret of the GitHub App, formatted as `projects/*/secrets/*/versions/*`.

 The `service_directory_config` block supports:

+* `service` -
+  (Required)
+  Required.
+The Service Directory service name.
+Format: projects/{project}/locations/{location}/namespaces/{namespace}/services/{service}.

+The `gitlab_config` block supports:

+* `authorizer_credential` -
+  (Required)
+  Required.
+A GitLab personal access token with the `api` scope access.

+* `read_authorizer_credential` -
+  (Required)
+  Required.
+A GitLab personal access token with the minimum `read_api` scope access.

+* `webhook_secret_secret_version` -
+  (Required)
+  Required.
+Immutable.
+SecretManager resource containing the webhook secret of a GitLab Enterprise project, formatted as `projects/*/secrets/*/versions/*`.

+* `host_uri` -
+  (Optional)
+  The URI of the GitLab Enterprise host this connection is for.
+If not specified, the default value is https://gitlab.com.

+* `service_directory_config` -
+  (Optional)
+  Configuration for using Service Directory to privately connect to a GitLab Enterprise server.
+This should only be set if the GitLab Enterprise server is hosted on-premises and not reachable by public internet.
+If this field is left empty, calls to the GitLab Enterprise server will be made over the public internet.

+* `ssl_ca` -
+  (Optional)
+  SSL certificate to use for requests to GitLab Enterprise.

+* `server_version` -
+  Output only.
+Version of the GitLab Enterprise server running on the `host_uri`.

+The `service_directory_config` block supports: